Will Johns is recognised as one of the most distinctive and exciting performers on the British Blues scene today.

 Born in London, Will’s parents are the legendary L.A. record producer/engineer Andy Johns and actress/model Paula Boyd.
 From the age of 15 Will taught himself guitar but received huge encouragement from his world renowned uncle, Eric Clapton.

-Having been writing and performing for over 15 years across the globe Will has picked up many accolades along the journey, not least his BBA nominations for ‘On My Back’ from his debut solo album Count On Me in 2012, and for ‘Kissing You’ from the superb Hooks & Lines album in 2013.
+Having been writing and performing for over 15 years across the globe Will has picked up many accolades along the journey, not least his British Blues Award nominations for ‘On My Back’ from his debut solo album Count On Me in 2012, and for ‘Kissing You’ from the superb Hooks & Lines album in 2013.

 A big favourite among festival goers, Will has appeared across the U.K. at such prestigious events as Blues On The Farm, Birmingham Jazz and Blues and Cambridge Rock Festival.

 2016 marked the release of his third album “SOMETHING OLD, SOMETHING NEW..”
 The track “BLUES POLICE” gaining airplay on The Paul Jones Show on BBC Radio 2.
 The album was also the IBBA pick of the month in April.
 After a successful spring UK tour, Will toured the Czech Republic to sold out venues and then Belgium before heading to Russia to perform in Moscow and St Petersburg as part of The Great British Rhythm and Blues Invasion.

 The video for “TEARS OF A BUTTERFLY” was shot in Moscow and the song features a collaboration with OYME, the Mordovian folk group Will began working with in 2015.